Ranz-Lab/drosophila-snRNAseq/01_cross_species_integration/README.md

 ## Merging and Integration with Harmony

 ### Merging:
 All six objects (ISO1/A4/w501 × testis/ovary) were merged into a single Seurat object using `merge()`.
-RNA expression data were joined using Seurat v5’s multilayer functionality in order to obtain a Seurat object each for the testis and ovary.
+RNA expression layers were preserved using Seurat v5’s multilayer architecture.

 ### Integration:
 Batch effects across strains were removed using `HarmonyIntegration` while preserving cross-species heterogeneity: